nicholasdower/marj/README.md

 ## Jobs Interface

 `Marj::Jobs` provides a query interface which can be used to retrieve, execute and discard enqueued jobs.
-It deals with `ActiveJob` objects rather than `ActiveRecord` objects.
+It returns, yields and accepts `ActiveJob` objects rather than `ActiveRecord` objects.
 To query the database directly, use `Marj::Record`.

 ```ruby
 Marj::Jobs.all         # Returns all enqueued jobs.